Lincomycin Pregnancy and Breastfeeding Warnings

 Lincomycin Breastfeeding Warnings

-Lincomycin concentrations of 0.5 to 2.4 mcg/mL have been reported in human milk.
-In one study, serum and milk levels measured 6 hours post-dose in nine patients administered lincomycin (500 mg orally every 6 hours for 3 days) averaged 1.37 and 1.28 mcg/mL, respectively, representing a milk to plasma ratio of 0.9.
+Drug levels of 0.5 to 2.4 mcg/mL have been reported in human breast milk.
+In 1 study, serum and milk levels measured 6 hours postdose in 9 patients administered 500 mg orally every 6 hours for 3 days averaged 1.37 and 1.28 mcg/mL, respectively, representing a milk to plasma ratio of 0.9.
 Much lower milk to plasma ratios of 0.13 to 0.17 have also been reported.
 No adverse effects have been reported in nursing infants.